brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 ---
 layout: post
-title: "Bulk Association Creation in Rails"
+title: Bulk Association Creation in Rails
-excerpt: "During development of an application I stumbled across a situation where it produced N+1 queries and I set out on an adventure improve it."
+excerpt: During development of an application I stumbled across a situation where it produced N+1 queries and I set out on an adventure improve it.
 tags:
   - Rails
   - Ruby
   - ActiveRecord
 ---

 During development of an application I stumbled across a situation that could be